GanjiKushal/weatherApp/README.md

 - Plain CSS: For styling the application.
 - OpenWeather API: To fetch weather data for the specified location.
 - React Icons: For adding weather icons and UI elements.
+- Axios is used to fetch the user location.

 ## How to Use